 Visiting the mine was the main reason to spend a few hours in Calama.
 The mine is 4.5km long, 3km wide and 855m deep.
 They have been mining here for 80 years which is phenomenal as copper mines normally last only some 30 years and they think that they will be able to mine here some 40 years more.

 Each day they mine 60,000 tons of ore, the lorries are eight meters wide and the tires four meters high.
 You can’t see how huge they are until you see a jeep drive next to them.
 The tires last only five to eight months and cost 15 to 25 THOUSAND dollars, each one of them.
 There is no way to have them recycled, there is no machine big enough to do it.
 So they use them as barriers all over the mine.
 And also the trucks are expensive, they cost some 2.7 million dollars each and last ten to fifteen years.

 Each of them carries up to 360 tons and for the way up out of the mine they need three hours.
 Half of the material mined is useless and they mine it to maintain the geological equilibrium as the ore is directly on a geological folding.
 As the trucks need two litres of diesel each minute they don’t take it a long way and form artificial hills with it.
 They will soon also cover the city Chuquicamata, the inhabitants are moved to Calama.
 Reducing costs is only one reason as the mining cooperation tries to get an ISO certification which does not allow that people live next to a quite toxic industrial plant (though they do their best to reduce contamination).

 Ladies: I heard different things about the local men.
-Some of the female tourists said that they were quite attractive to and very masculine but more often I heard comments like "not attractive" or "too small".
-So you have to decide for yourself and if you don’t like the men there is sufficient very beautiful landscape.
+Some of the female tourists said that they were quite attractive, too, and very masculine but more often I heard comments like “not attractive” or “too small”.
+So you have to decide for yourself and if you don’t like the men there is a lot of very beautiful landscape.